sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 35. **Click** `Select Fabric item to run`

-36. In `Select Fabric item to run` window, **select** `YC_LoadCSVtoDelta` notebook.
+36. In `Select Fabric item to run` window, **select** `NB_YCLoadCSVtoDelta` notebook.
 We are going to trigger this notebook every time a new file is uploaded to the shipment-history folder.

 37. **Click** `Edit action` to define the parameters to be passed to the notebook.